 Oxygen and excess moisture are the two biggest factors in lettuce rotting.
 Get your lettuce dry and seal it well to keep oxygen out, and you’ll be surprised at how long it will keep.

-Buy Fresh Lettuce from the Start
+For Starters, Buy Fresh Lettuce

 Make sure you’re buying fresh lettuce in the first place.
 Examine the lettuce; if it’s slimy in spots or tired and brown, don’t buy it.
 When you buy packages of lettuce, look at the bottom of the bag or container, too—that’s usually where leaves get slimy first.